 The Greeks invented all the good stuff.
 Greek yoghurt.
 Greek salad.
 Really, the epilogue should be called the Greek epilogue.
 Aristotle and co. invented the epilogue aeons ago as a way to summarise a play’s moral lessons, as well as explaining what happened to its main characters.

 Then Shakespeare and his Elizabethan mates came along and ripped it off.
-Remember Romeo and Juliet?
-At the end of this smash hit, Shakespeare provides a touching post-play description, which explains the dreary atmosphere that sets in after tragedy hits the play’s two lovers:
+Remember As You Like It or Romeo and Juliet?
+At the end of this smash hit, the iconic playwright provides a touching post-play description, which explains the dreary atmosphere that sets in after tragedy hits the play’s two lovers: